Rainbow Laces: Molly McCann on her UFC pride, being an LGBTQ+ role model, and her beloved Everton

 This year's campaign theme is 'Lace Up and Speak Up' and McCann says being a vocal ally is something that comes naturally to her as an out gay woman in combat sports.

-UFC has been proactive on inclusion for several years through its 'We Are All Fighters' initiative, which aims to make "a meaningful impact in communities" with a focus on inclusion.
+UFC has been proactive on inclusion for several years through its 'We Are All Fighters' initiative, which aims to make "a meaningful impact in communities" with a focus on overcoming adversity.

 "I don't think there's a male combat athlete who's out," says McCann.
 "And that's every single combat sport - boxing, taekwondo, Thai boxing, jujitsu, karate, everything.